andrewsleigh/andrewsleigh.github.io/_making/rgb-projection-light.md

 <!--more-->

 Following these principles, you could take the project in many directions.
-For me was an opportunity to try turning something functional but graceless into something simple and elegant, and to make it to a high standard by reusing existing materials that are high quality but also cheap/free.
+For me it was an opportunity to try turning something functional but graceless into something simple and elegant, and to make it to a high standard by reusing existing materials that are high quality but also cheap/free.

-You can also find [this project on Instructables](http://www.instructables.com/id/RGB-Projection-Light/).
+You can also find [this project on Instructables](http://www.instructables.com/id/RGB-Projection-Light/) with complete photos.

 * * *

 &nbsp;

 We had bought a cheap LED light from Amazon, designed to be used as a disco light for house parties.
 It has three LEDs (Red, Green and Blue) spaced apart on a circuit board.
 The board is mounted inside a black tube, and there’s a motor with a spindle running through the middle of the tube that turns a faceted clear plastic dome, through which the lights shine.
 The result is a shifting pattern of red, green and blue light (and mixtures thereof) on the wall.
-It runs off the mains, and has some kid of built-in transformer, but the design and build quality is kind of shonky, and the geared motor makes too much noise.
+It runs off the mains, and has some kind of built-in transformer, but the design and build quality is kind of shonky, and the geared motor makes too much noise.

 So we took it apart, and started playing around with the lights themselves.
 It turns out that if you mount just the lights inside a tube, and shine that against a wall, you get a lovely, simple pattern of overlapping coloured segments.
 So it’s a very colourful light, but the overall effect on the space is neutral.